perryfhuang/ironman-fit-api/README.md

 ## Deployment

-Before deploying, make sure you have renamed your project folder and replaced all instances of `project-4` with your app's name.
+Before deploying, make sure you have renamed your project folder and replaced all instances of `ironman-fit-api` with your app's name.

 Once ready, you can follow the steps in the [django-heroku-deployment-guide](https://git.generalassemb.ly/ga-wdi-boston/django-heroku-deployment-guide).